dipkorimon/Rapid-Weather/README.md

 Access current weather data for any location including over 200,000 cities We collect and process weather data.

 Rapid Weather is a web application that provides users with real-time or forecasted weather information.
-These application is designed to help users stay informed about current weather conditions, temperature, humidity, wind speed, precipitation, and other relevant meteorological data for a specific location or multiple locations.
+This application is designed to help users stay informed about current weather conditions, temperature, humidity, wind speed, precipitation, and other relevant meteorological data for a specific location or multiple locations.

 Weather applications typically use data from meteorological agencies, weather stations, satellites, and weather models to provide accurate and up-to-date information.
 But Rapid Weather use data from real-time API.